sensei-hacker/inavwiki/Receiver-Tab.md

 **Binding**

 Before you can know if you have configured INAV to talk to your Rx, you need to be sure your Rx has a bind to your RC transmitter.
 There may be a blinking light pattern or some way as outlined by the documentation of your radio to know that the two have a bind and are talking to each other.
+If you have a Spektrum receiver, you might need to set bind in the  support    https://github.com/iNavFlight/inav/blob/master/docs/Spektrum%20bind.md

 ## Receiver Mode
 This is where you tell the FC what type of Rx you have and what protocol it speaks.